Clementine Churchill: Marriage and children

 Clementine first met Winston Churchill in 1904 at a ball in Crewe Hall, the home of the Earl and Countess of Crewe.
 In March 1908, they met again when seated side by side at a dinner party hosted by Lady St Helier, a distant relative of Clementine.
 On their first brief encounter, Winston had recognised Clementine's beauty and distinction; now, after an evening spent in her company, he realised she was a girl of lively intelligence and great character.
 After five months of meeting each other at social events, as well as frequent correspondence, Winston proposed to Clementine during a house party at Blenheim Palace on 11 August 1908, in a small summer house known as the Temple of Diana.

-Winston and Clementine were married on 12 September 1908 in St. Margaret's, Westminster.
+Winston and Clementine were married on 12 September 1908 in St Margaret's, Westminster.
 They honeymooned in Baveno, Venice and Veveří Castle in Moravia before settling into a London home at 33 Eccleston Square.
 They had five children: Diana (1909–1963), Randolph (1911–1968), Sarah (1914–1982), Marigold (1918–1921) and Mary (1922–2014).
-Only Mary, the youngest, shared their parents' longevity (Marigold died at the age of two and Diana, Sarah, and Randolph died in their 50s or 60s).
+Only Mary, the youngest, shared their parents' longevity (Marigold died aged two and Diana, Sarah, and Randolph died in their 50s or 60s).
 The Churchills' marriage was close and affectionate despite the stresses of public life.

 Politician's wife

-During the First World War, Clementine Churchill organised canteens for munitions workers on behalf of YMCA in the North East Metropolitan Area of London, for which she was appointed a Commander of the Order of the British Empire (CBE) in 1918.
+During the First World War, Clementine organised canteens for munitions workers on behalf of YMCA in the North East Metropolitan Area of London, for which she was appointed a Commander of the Order of the British Empire (CBE) in 1918.

 Clementine travelled to Dundee in 1922, campaigning on behalf of her husband in the 1922 general election while he was incapacitated after having his appendix removed.

 In the 1930s, Clementine travelled without Winston aboard Lord Moyne's yacht, the Rosaura, to exotic islands: Borneo, Celebes, the Moluccas, New Caledonia, and the New Hebrides.
 During this trip, many believe that she had an affair with Terence Philip, a wealthy art dealer seven years her junior.
 However, no conclusive evidence of this has been produced: indeed, Philip was believed by many to have been homosexual.
 She brought back from this trip a Bali dove.
 When it died, she buried it in the garden at Chartwell beneath a sundial.
 On the sundial's base, she had inscribed: